ti-cortex-m4/demo-java-virtual-threads2/readme.md

 * _unbounded lifetime_ (once a copy of a thread-local variable is set via the _set_ method, the value is retained for the lifetime of the thread, or until code in the thread calls the _remove_ method)
 * _expensive inheritance_ (each child thread copies, not reuses, _inheritable-thread-local variables_ of the parent thread)

 Getting rid of thread-local variables can be a challenge.
-In some cases, _scoped values_ may be a better alternative to thread-local variables, especially when using large numbers of virtual threads.
+Somethimes, _scoped values_ may be a better alternative to thread-local variables, especially when using large numbers of virtual threads.
 Unlike a thread-local variable, a scoped value is written once, is available only for a bounded context, and is inherited in a _structured concurrency_ scope.

 <sub>Scoped values are a preview feature in Java 20 and have not been released at the time of writing.</sub>